jdorn/json-editor/README.md

 Dependencies
 ------------------
-Sometimes, it's necessary to have one field's value depend on anothers.
+Sometimes, it's necessary to have one field's value depend on another's.

 The `dependencies` keyword from the JSON Schema specification is not nearly flexible enough to handle most use cases, so JSON Editor introduces a couple custom keywords that help in this regard.